 - CatchACure for Cancer

 This annual 1-day Bass and Walleye fishing tournament is held at Starvation Reservoir each June.
 Founded in 2001 by Jerry and Carri Schlief, the event has raised almost $230,000 to support our programs over the years.
 Initially run by the Utah Bass Federation, the event is now run by an experienced and enthusiastic team of Camp Hobé volunteers.
 Two-angler teams can sign up to compete in the Bass tournament, the Walleye tournament, or both; and may also participate in option pots for big fish and mixed couples.
 After the fishing ends, anglers and the public are invited to a barbeque and charity raffle.
 This event has established a strong tradition for being a low-pressure day of fun, good times, and generosity.
 Winners typically donate their prize checks to Camp Hobé, and anglers often fish with their spouses or other family members.
 It’s a great environment to experience tournament fishing for the first time.
 Visit our Facebook events page to learn more about this annual event and to access the current entry form.

 - Intermountain Trailer Golf Tournament – Hosted by Intermountain Trailer

 This annual 2-person scramble golf tournament is held each September.
 Founded in 2017, this event has raised more than $25,000 to support our programs.
 Four-person teams can sign up to compete in the tournament.
 The event is a great way to support Camp Hobé during Childhood Cancer Awareness month and have fun at the same time.
-Visit the Facebook event page to learn more about the event; go here for the 2018 entry form.
+Visit our Facebook events page to learn more about this annual event and access the current entry form.

 - Matrons of Mayhem Charity Bingo